Update cookies preferences

 Operator precedence

-If several operations occur in an expression, then each part is evaluated and resolved in a predetermined order called operator precedence.
+If several operations occur in the expression, then each part is evaluated and resolved in a predetermined order called operator precedence.
 You can use parentheses to override the order of precedence and force some parts of an expression to be evaluated before others.
 Operations within parentheses are always performed before those outside.
 Within parentheses, however, standard operator precedence is maintained.

 If expressions contain operators from more than one category, then arithmetic operators are evaluated first, then comparison operators are evaluated next, and logical operators are evaluated last.
 Comparison operators all have equal precedence; i.e. they are evaluated from the left to the right order in which they appear.
 Arithmetic and logical operators are evaluated in the following order of precedence: